IBM/asoc-devops-tooling/travis-appscan-automation/README.md

 #### In the Travis Settings, add
 1. API_KEY - your API Key used to access the AppScan [click here to get it](https://appscan.ibmcloud.com/AsoCUI/serviceui/main/admin/apiKey)
 2. SECRET - the secret that was generated when you generate the API Key above
+3. Add your github SSH key to the SSH Key section if your repository requires an ssh key to clone.
 #### If you have an application on the AppScan site, get your Application ID from the UI for the API
 1. Go to https://appscan.ibmcloud.com/swagger/ui/index#!/Apps/Apps_GetApps and filter for your application.
 2. Copy the JSON response from the UI into the app.json file.